adamoachs/KnexTelemetry/README.md

 	}

 ### Sending data to KnexTelemetryApi
-The KnexTelemetryClient library includes a number of premade methods to send data to KnexTelemetryApi.
+The KnexTelemetryClient library includes prewired methods to send and receive data to and from KnexTelemetryApi.
-More methods to come

 	void KnexTelemetryClient::SendVar(string varName, string varValue)

+Parameters
+- varName : The name of the variable to updates
+- varValue : The new value

+Returns
+- The new varValue accepted and stored by the server

+Example

-	client.SendVar("balls-in-last-hour","240");
+	string newBallsInLastHour = client.SendVar("balls-in-last-hour","240");
-	client.SendVar("total-balls", "12345");
+	string newTotalBalls = client.SendVar("total-balls", "12345");

 The `KnexTelemetryClient.ino` file also contains example code